proalvo/raspberry-pi-streaming-bridge/README.md

 # raspberry-pi-streaming-bridge

 With streaming bridge you can receive RTMP stream e.g. from OBS and convert it to HDMI interface provided by Raspberry Pi 4.
 You have also option to stream to Youtube and Facebook, and record all streams.
-Setting up services you need to modify rtmp.conf
+You need to modify rtmp.conf to set up your service, but rtmp.conf is ready to use if you stream to your HDMI output.

 Steps
 1. Install Raspberry OS